 Welcome to the M. Louise Fitzpatrick College of Nursing Post-Master's Doctor of Nursing Practice (DNP) track.
-Our DNP is a practice-focused doctoral track designed to prepare post-master’s Advanced Practice Registered Nurses (APRNs) and nurse administrators to lead innovation in nursing practice and health care.
+Our synchronous, online DNP is a practice-focused doctoral track designed to prepare post-master’s Advanced Practice Registered Nurses (APRNs) and nurse executives to lead innovation in nursing practice and health care.
 This fully CCNE-accredited track enjoys a 100% completion rate.

 In the News